jet2jet/apollo-simple-cache/README.md

 > Note: Version 4 of Apollo Client is not supported but there is a plan to support.
 Version 2 of Apollo Client is out-of-scope and not supported.

+For more performance test, please see https://github.com/jet2jet/apollo-simple-cache-test .

 ## Install

 ```